 At LYIT most problems will be dealt with locally, in a spirit of conciliation.
-Thus the formal complaints procedure should be seen as a last resort in the search for a solution.
-Any party involved in a complaint has the right to be accompanied and represented by a person of his/her choice at every relevant stage of the procedure.
+Thus, the formal complaints procedure should be seen as a last resort in the search for a solution.
+LYIT recognises that this informal process may not be appropriate in all instances, especially where allegations of sexual harassment are being made against a member of the Institute community.
+A complaint coming under this category will be dealt with under section 6.2.3.b.
+Any party involved in a complaint has the right to be accompanied and represented by a person of their choice from the college community at every relevant stage of the procedure.
 Learners may choose a representative from the Students' Union, but they must make their own arrangements in this matter.
 The procedure is intended to produce a speedy and efficient resolution.
 The aim is to prevent unnecessary delay, whilst ensuring a full and fair assessment of the particular circumstances of any individual complaint.

-Complaints provide an important source of feedback on the performance of the Institute's services and members.
+Complaints have a dual function.
+They provide an important source of feedback on the performance of the Institute's services and members.
+They also provide a process to address breaches of conduct within the LYIT college community.
 As such the Institute will monitor the registration of complaints and the progress towards resolution.
 The VP for Academic Affairs and Registrar will include a section on complaints in his/her annual report to the Academic Council to ensure complaint trends are monitored and that relevant quality issues are identified and addressed.
 Information that would identify any of the parties involved will not be included in this report.
-All complaints should normally be made within 20 working days of the alleged incident, matter or concern.
+All complaints should normally be made within 20 working days of the alleged incident, matter or concern, however this may be extended in some circumstances.
 Anonymous complaints will not be accepted.